Markup & Margin Calculator

 How to Use This Markup Calculator

-2. Set your selling price: Enter the cost price and your desired markup percentage (leave selling price at 0).
-The calculator will determine the appropriate selling price and related metrics.
+2. Set your selling price from a desired markup: Enter the cost price and your desired markup percentage.
+Leave the selling price at 0.
+The calculator will compute the appropriate selling price and all related metrics.
+This workflow is perfect for cost-plus pricing when you have a target markup in mind.

-If both selling price and markup percentage are provided, the selling price takes priority.
+If both a selling price and markup percentage are provided, the selling price takes priority and the markup percentage input is ignored.
+This prevents conflicting inputs from producing confusing results.

 What Is Markup?